KnpLabs/packagist-api/README.md

 $client->all(array('vendor' => 'sylius'));
 ```

-#### Custom Packagist Repositories
+#### Custom Packagist repositories

-You can also set a custom Packagist Repository URL:
+You can also set a custom Packagist repository URL:

 ```php
 <?php

 $client->setPackagistUrl('https://custom.packagist.site.org');
 ```

+## Errors

+* A `Packagist\Api\PackageNotFoundException` will be thrown when the Packagist API returns a 404 response.
+* An `\InvalidArgumentException` will be thrown when the respond from Packagist was not able to be parsed.

 ## License